 As outlined in CAPR 50-17, enrollment in CAP senior activities is on a voluntary basis.
 However, CLC applicants must complete a CAP Form 17 through their unit commander to submit to the course director.
 The senior member must have completed Level I, be currently enrolled in one or more specialty tracks with at least a Tech level, and have previously completed a Squadron Leadership School.

-If you are interested in joining this year’s CLC please submit a completed CAPF 17 no later than December 12, 2016 to Justin Bekker via email @ email@example.com
+If you are interested in joining this year’s CLC please submit a completed CAPF 17 to Justin Bekker via email @ email@example.com

 Approximately 15 days prior to the course you will receive a packet by email with a welcome letter, all class instructions, uniform of the day, directions, and housing information.